ctron/package-drone/README.md

 * Lock channels (read only mode)
 * Allow deep linking inside artifacts
 * Handle and host complete P2 repository ZIPs
+* Unzip zipped P2 repositories on the fly

 How to contribute
 ----------------